ABIM Practice Test

 - Renal failure, chronic kidney disease, urinary tract infections

-- Seizures, headache, cerebral functions disorders, tumors of the central nervous system, primary neurological disorders such as injuries to the head and spinal chord
+- Seizures, headache, cerebral functions disorders, tumors of the central nervous system, primary neurological disorders such as injuries to the head and spinal cord

 - Breast, ovarian and uterine disorders, pregnancy issues (hypertension, liver disease, ectopic pregnancy, etc.)